 Financial experts recommend that each household should maintain liquid investments equal to three to six months of after-tax income.
 For example, a couple taking home $5,000 a month should build and maintain savings of $15,000 to $30,000 before trying to save for long-term needs.

-Pro tip: We recommend putting your emergency fund in a high-interest savings account from UFB Direct.
+Pro tip: We recommend putting your emergency fund in a high-interest Savings Builder account from CIT Bank.
 This will keep your funds liquid and earning interest.

 Principle 4: Minimize Taxes